 Introduction - Prof James Busfield

-Strategies for functionalisation of carbon black are discussed together with recent experimental data on the use of highly functionalized carbon blacks in tire applications.
+Strategies for functionalisation of carbon black were discussed together with experimental data on the use of highly functionalized carbon blacks in tire applications.
 Oxidized carbon blacks can be combined with suitably functionalized elastomers (e.g. XsSBR, Li-BR, ENR) or compatibilizer chemicals to achieve differentiated performance.
 This is particularly important given increasing pressure on tire manufacturers for reduced rolling resistance.

 Flame retardant chemicals such as Alumina Trihydrate (ATH) are usually non-reinforcing when added to elastomers, requiring the addition of other functional fillers when a reinforced elastomer is required for the application.
 Through the modification of the surface, ATH and other flame resistant materials can be made semi-reinforcing and compatibility with catalyst cure systems increased.

 Visualisation of the polymer filler interface using atomic force microscopy (PDF 1.2MB) - Anna Kępas-Suwara, Stuart Cook, Paul Brown & Vincenzo Orlando (TARRC, UK)

 This study reported the direct visualization and nano-mechanical characterization of the interface between the filler and the polymer in elastomer composites using Atomic Force Microscopy (AFM) based techniques.
 The bulk mechanical properties of these composite materials are greatly influenced by the behaviour at this interface.
 Compounds ranging from model compounds to ‘full’ tire tread formulations are reviewed.